-Author & Sandburg Biographer
+Author and Sandburg Biographer

 Penelope Niven is the author of Carl Sandburg: A Biography, Steichen: A Biography and, for children, Carl Sandburg: Adventures of a Poet.
-She is co-author with James Earl Jones of Voices and Silences and her latest book, Thornton Wilder: A Life, will be published October 30, 2012 by HarperCollins.
+She is co-author with James Earl Jones of Voices and Silences, and her latest book, Thornton Wilder: A Life, will be published October 30, 2012 by HarperCollins.
 Niven has been awarded two honorary doctorates, three fellowships from the National Endowment for the Humanities, and the Thornton Wilder Visiting Fellowship at the Beinecke Rare Book and Manuscript Library at Yale University, among other honors.
 She received the North Carolina Award in Literature, the highest honor the state bestows on an author, and lives in Winston-Salem, North Carolina.

 Geoffrey O’Brien